MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/focused-view.md

 # View and manage records in focused view

-Focused view allows you to view and manage account, contact, lead, and opportunity records and their associated activities on one page.
+Focused view allows you to view and manage account, contact, lead, opportunity, and other records and their associated activities on one page.
 This view makes it easier for you to stay focused on your tasks and reduces the need to navigate between multiple screens.
-It also allows you to better organize and prioritize your tasks.
+It also allows you to better organize and prioritize your tasks thus saving time and effort.

+Focused view is now available for all entities, including custom entities.
+However, your administrator must enable it for you to access it.
+More information: [Enable focused view and set it as the default view](set-focused-view-as-default.md).

 > [!NOTE]
-> Focused view is now available for all entities, including custom entities.
-However, your administrator must enable it for you to access it.
-More information: [Enable focused view and set it as the default view](set-focused-view-as-default.md)
+>

-Focused view is similar to the sales accelerator workspace view.
+> Focused view is similar to the sales accelerator workspace view.
 [Learn how to prioritize your sales pipeline through work lists](prioritize-sales-pipeline-through-work-list.md).

 ## Open the focused view